-Weather in the canyon country is not always that good.
-Storms sweep over it from the northwest, the outriggers of disturbances down from the Aleutians, and they may last for a week, enveloping the canyon in mist and rain.
+Weather in the canyon country is not always (that good.
+Storms sweep over it from the northwest, the outriggers of disturbances down from the Aleutians, and xxxx may last for a week, enveloping the canyon in mist and rain.
 More usually, summer weather is local and short-lived.
-Storms develop fru 23 over the bordering plateaus, spreading out over the encircling land until darkening thunderheads rumble their warning.
-Down in the canyon, where the cliff-edged sky is narrow, they can surprise you.
-A white-edged, black cloud rises above the canyon rim, lightning fliekers, a crash ricbohets down the canyon, and the first drops spatter dark wet rings on the hot red sandstone.
-They evaporate quickly but their replacements come fast, A dusty m smell pervades the hot air.
-The rain curves into the canyon in gusts m 23 bright points and streaks against dark cliffs.
-The drops seem to float down but they strike the face hard.
+Storms a evelop over the bordering plateaus, spreading out over the encircling land until darkening thunderheads rumble their warning.
+Down in the canyon, where the is restricted, come up unexpectedly cliff-edged sky is narrow, they (can surprise you. ) A white-edged, black of thunken that cloud rises above the canyon rim, Aightning flickers, a crash ricochets may by the first waring , down the canyon, (and the first drops spatter dark wet rings on the (hot/red from the hat surface and are & by worean the storing sandstone.
+They evaporate quickly but their replacements come fast. dusty m smell pervades the hot air.
+The rain curves into the canyon in gusts, bright points and streaks against dark cliffs.
+The drops seem to float down

+Accupis but they strike the face hard.
 The black cloud now possesses the entire opening of sky and a cold, chilling wind sweeps through the canyon.
 Another flash of lightning brightens the obscurity and thunder crashes again, much louder, reverberating from higher terraces, rolling and rumbling up and down the gorge, dying in the cul de sacs.
 The rain comes down hard now.
-The wet cliffs have lost all color, but glisten from the sheets of water pouring over them.
-Through the notches and dips in the rim, wherever, the walls were streaked, streams pour down; thin bands of wetness follow the stripes of oxidation down the cliffs.
-Through larger notches torrents spume over, free-falling hundreds of feet with a roar, some white and clean, others brown and opaque, all of them drowning out the thunder. | The downpour retreats as quickly as it came.
-The waterfalls diminish, cease, and the sun comes, out again.
-The rocks lose their wet sheen, only a few puddles lingering.
-We and the trees glitter, drip briefly, and dry off.
-The creek, roiled and full, is the last to forget the storm.
-Before long the internal warmth from food and the external warmth from sun has exorcised all residues of misery.
-We move on into the day, living, as all good river travelers should, in the out of context and therefore enconvince present.
+Epe mercury The wet cliffs have lost all color, but glisten from the sheets of water pouring over them.
+Through the notches and dips in the rim, wherever the walls were streaked, streams pour down ( thin bands of wetness follow the stripes of oxidation down the cliffs.
+Through larger notches torrents spume over, free-falling hundreds of feet with a roar, some white and clean, others with sediments .
+The hour of felling water and the ruch of the rising creeke down out all but the brown and opaque, all of them drowning out) the thunder. | The downpour retreats as quickly as it came.
+The waterfalls diminish, cease, and the sun comes out alove in then hollows and cavity again.
+The rocks (lose their wet sheen, only) a few puddles lingering (We and runs brown part the trees glitters drip briefly, and dry off, The creek roiled ) and fully and return to its former peaceful pace is the last to (forget the storm.)
+(Before long (the internal warmth from food and the external warmth from sun has exorcised all residues of misery.
+We Un move on into the day, living, as all good river travelers should, in the present.